Skip to main content

 IV 167.
 A sennight later, rumors swept the city: the Sugata himself would discourse at the pillars on the nature of the diamonds.

 IV 170.
 Thus all the worthies & unworthies of the city were assembled to see Kadmi Rachumion walk calmly up to the pillar, tilt his head, and the diamond fall with the tiniest plink! to the ground, unchanged.
-(Diamond is unbreakable.)
+(For diamond is unbreakable.)

 IV 173.
 The Duke exclaimed, “O Bhagavat!
 You have defeated and destroyed the diamonds.
 O hail great victory!”, and the court murmured approbation.